CQCL/tierkreis/docs/source/tutorial/loop.md

 The loop body input type consists of all the variables that we want the loop body to have access to.
 This includes variables that the loop does not modify, like `step` and `bound`.
-The loop body output type is the are the variables that the loop modifies (in this case the counter `i` and the `value`) plus a special boolean output called `should_continue` that tells the loop when to finish.
+The loop body output type consists of the variables that the loop modifies (in this case the counter `i` and the `value`) plus a special boolean output called `should_continue` that tells the loop when to finish.